If you go swimming regularly, this is probably something you don’t want to think about:

 One of the researchers, Lindsay Blackstock, a Ph.D. student of analytical and environmental toxicology at Alberta University said “Even though no one would admit to peeing in the pool, obviously somebody has to be doing it”

 On a related note, some do actually swear by drinking urine as part of ayurvedic urine therapy (never tried it myself) but getting a mouthful while swimming is definitely not a good idea.
 This is mainly because it can be harmful, can potentially cause asthma and cause eye irritation because it has mixed with the chemicals already in the water.

 How did they find the urine?

-Basically, in order to test for urine, they looked for traces of the artificial sweetener acesulfame-k which is a sweetener that is commonly found in fizzy drinks and many processed foods.
-It is found in the urine because it passes through the body and doesn’t get digested.
+To test for urine in the pools, they looked for traces of the artificial sweetener acesulfame-k which is a sweetener commonly found in fizzy drinks and many processed foods.
+The body doesn’t digest it, so it is present in urine.

 From their journal entry in Environmental Science and Technology, the team said, the overnight color change of the water color from blue to green at the 2016 Olympics in Rio De Janeiro highlighted the need to monitor the water quality in swimming pools.

 They went on to say, “Urine contains many nitrogenous compounds such as urea, ammonia, amino acids, and creatinine”